Penor Rinpoche: Teachings in Western countries

 He made his first visit to the United States in 1985, invited by Gyaltrul Rinpoche to Ashland, Oregon, to confer the Nam Cho cycle of teachings.
-In 1987 he recognized Catharine Burroughs as the incarnation of Genyenma Ahkön Lhamo.
+In 1987 he recognized Alyce Zeoli as the incarnation of Genyenma Ahkön Lhamo.
 The historical Genyenma Ahkön Lhamo was the sister of the founder of Palyul, Kunzang Sherab.

 In 1988 he gave the Kama teachings at Gyatrul Rinpoche's Yeshe Nyingpo center in Ashland, Oregon, followed immediately thereafter by the Longchen Nyingthig at Ven.
 Peling Tulku Rinpoche's centre in Canada, Orgyan Osal Cho Dzong.
 After this he gave the Rinchen Terzod empowerments at Kunzang Palyul Choling.
 Towards the end of this cycle of empowerments he ordained 25 western monks and nuns.

 In 1995, was invited by John Giorno to give teachings and empowerments for a week in New York City.
 He then traveled to Kunzang Palyul Choling to give the Nam Chö cycle.
 After this trip, he sent Khenpo Tsewang Gyatso, who had previously taught in the U.S. in 1992, to establish centers in New York and other regions.

 In 1998, he established the Palyul Retreat Center in McDonough, New York, offering a one-month retreat course that follows a similar if abbreviated curriculum to the one at Namdroling monastery.
 He offered Kalachakra empowerments, first in Rochester in 1996 and next at his retreat center in 2007.
 He also granted the Nam Chö cycle of teachings in Austin, Texas, in 2002.